abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 used in different contexts.
 In a literal sense, it is something that is built, compounded, or created.
 So in the chant that we do, *sabbe saṅkhārā aniccā* means, “all things of a compounded nature are impermanent.”
 But the phrase is also used in *rūpaṃ aniccaṃ*, *vedanā aniccā*, and *saññā aniccā*, as well as *saṅkhārā aniccā*.
 It’s used in the context of the khandhas, the aggregates of being.
-And there is also a specific meaning of saṅkhāra that refers to mental states, mental formations, which are the compounded and compounding, volitional aspect of mental activities.
+And there is also a specific meaning of *saṅkhāra* that refers to mental states, mental formations, which are the compounded and compounding, volitional aspect of mental activities.

-Q: When I think of people with spontaneous, open, and generous hearts, they are full of mettā, *karuṇā*, and mudita but do not seem equanimous.
+Q: When I think of people with spontaneous, open, and generous hearts, they are full of mettā, *karuṇā*, and muditā but do not seem equanimous.
-Can upekkha come naturally, as well as be cultivated?
+Can upekkhā come naturally, as well as be cultivated?

 A: I think it really is more a result of cultivation because it isn’t immediately apparent in human experience that equanimity has value.
 We